PATRIC3/p3_docs/docroot/videos/protein_family_sorter.md

-# Protein Family Sorter Service Tutorial
+# Tutorial: Protein Family Sorter Service

 ## Overview
 This set of short videos provides a step-by-step demonstration of using the PATRIC Protein Family Sorter to analyze protein families across a set of closely related bacterial genomes.
 From these videos you will learn how to do the following: